Read the latest and greatest from our team

 Withdrawal Timeline

-Typically, it takes between 1-2 weeks for a user to go through the withdrawal period.
-However, once withdrawal is complete it’s still possible to experience cravings for Vicodin.
+Typically, it takes between one and two weeks for a user to go through the withdrawal period.
+However, once the withdrawal is complete, it’s still possible to experience cravings for Vicodin.
 Drug addiction is incredibly psychological, and a desire for the drug may arise after years of non-use.

 Post-Acute Withdrawal Syndrome